pianodaemon/voltron/README.md

 4.0K -rw------- 1 pianodaemon pianodaemon 1.7K May  5 11:00 private.key
 4.0K -rw-r--r-- 1 pianodaemon pianodaemon 1.5K May  5 11:00 selfsigned.crt
 ```
-> Note: the `java runtime` is distributed by oracle without sdk.
+> Note: Please do not forget to `move` these keys into $WLP_HOME/usr/servers/defaultServer/server.xml

 #### Execution via bourne shell script
 System administrators can also wrap the execution through a shell script featuring the following content